 Entropion is a condition where your drooping lower eyelid turns in on itself.
 It’s most often caused by aging, although eye infections and scarring on your lower eyelid also increase your risk.
 Entropion causes your eyelashes to rub against your eye, causing irritation.
 You can also experience eye dryness, redness, and sensitivity to light and wind.
 If left untreated, entropion could lead to infection of the cornea.

 He carefully trims away excess skin and uses small stitches in the creases of your eyelid to close the incisions.
-When he treats lower eyelids, he puts the stitches inside of the eyelid to reduce scarring.

 Call or schedule a consultation online today to find out if eyelid surgery is right for you.